 The Camões Institute have some online learning materials which are grouped according to level (beginner, intermediate and advanced) and skill (speaking, listening, reading) plus a few language games.
 It’s not the most user-friendly site in the world but it provides some challenging practice for higher levels.

 Learn Portuguese From Portugal offers recordings of short texts so you can listen and read.
 Certain grammatical and vocabulary items are highlighted and explained and you can choose from easy, intermediate and difficult texts.
 Bear in mind that ‘easy’ is not for absolute beginners.
+Rita has also written a bilingual book of poetry specifically designed to help learners go beyond transactional language.

 Home study Portuguese courses (paid)